-Policies, Systems, and Environments That Work
+Policies, Systems, and Environments That Support Physical Activity

 Policies

-- Provide flex-time for physical activity.
+- Provide flexible scheduling that allows employees time for physical activity.

 Systems